cchassis/RFbusters/README.md

 # RFbusters
 The team from University of Patras participating in the 2018 IEEE AP-S Student Design Contest: Radiolocation and Channel Sounding.

-The purpose of this repository is to provide additional documentation regarding the setup and operation of the system that will be submitted before the design contest judges.
+*The purpose of this repository is to provide additional documentation regarding the setup and operation of the system that will be submitted before the design contest judges, and also aid any potential future developments of this kind of applications.*

 ## Specifications:
 - The channel sounder must be portable.
 Excluding an external computer (if needed), the dimensions of the system must not exceed 1m x 1m x 0.1m.